Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Benchmark/17.5s_15K.png" alt="CornellBoxBenchmark" width="700" height="700" />
 </p>

-Accumulating 15.000 samples per pixel on a 1000x1000 image (so 15,000,000,000 samples) takes around **17.5s**.
-As discussed earlier, the roulette works best when there is a lot of color absorption which happens here, the walls are dark gold color with left and right one having only single channel, so roulette gives us a nice performance boost.
-Rendering without roulette takes around **44.2s** so we get a performance increase of around 250%.
+Accumulating 15,000 samples per pixel on a 1000x1000 image (i.e. 15,000,000,000 samples) takes about **17.5s**.
+As mentioned before, the roulette works best when there is a lot of color absorption, which is the case here, the walls are dark gold and the left and right have only a single channel, so the roulette gives us a nice performance boost.
+Rendering without roulette takes about **44.2s**, so we get a performance increase of about 250%.

 ## Dragon